 - a.
 The date of the plan amendment or curtailment, and - b.
-The date that the Company recognises related restructuring costs
+The date that the Company recognises related restructuring costs n.
+Share- based payments

 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
 The Company recognises the following changes in the net defined benefit obligation as an expense in the statement of profit and loss: